uvjar/EE4C16-self-driving-lab/README.md

 1. Download and extract the ZIP of this repo (download link [here](https://github.com/frcs/EE4C16-self-driving-lab/archive/master.zip))

-2. Start the anaconda prompt
+2. If you are on the Lab machines, start the anaconda prompt

 ![anaconda](/images/anaconda-start.jpg)

-3.  go to the extracted directory and then type:
+3. then go to the extracted directory and then type:

 ```python
 conda env create -f environments.yml
 ```

-This will take a while, so in the meantime, go a play with the similator (see step 2).
+This will take a while, so in the meantime, go a play with the similator (see step 4).

 If you want to install this on your machine, you will need [anaconda](https://www.continuum.io/downloads) or [miniconda](https://conda.io/miniconda.html) to use the environment setting.
 If you have a modern GPU, you can even try:

 ```python
 conda env create -f environment-gpu.yml
 ```

-2. Download our modified Udacity's self driving car simulator:
+4. Download our modified Udacity's self driving car simulator:

 *  [win64](https://drive.google.com/file/d/1vs_AbhXxPVL1fjCbRiKItR0U432ANRyh)
 *  [linux64](https://drive.google.com/file/d/1ABdmMtDHMl_bRSTyDyH2zqdURkzzl93y)
 *  [OSX](https://drive.google.com/open?id=1qqt_Q8pZqQFpvn9xHRMc002ABq-tQQDK)

-### To train the model
+### Collecting the training data

-1. Start up the Udacity self-driving simulator, choose the *lake* scene and press the Training Mode button.
+1. Start up the Udacity self-driving simulator, choose the **lake** scene and press the Training Mode button.

 2. Then press `R key` and select the **data** folder, where your